Updated October 31, 2023

 Below is the top 6 Difference between Lease vs Rent

-- There are two types of lease agreements namely operating lease and capital lease, depending on accounting treatment.
-Rent
+- There are two types of lease agreements, namely operating lease and capital lease, depending on the accounting treatment.

-- Leasing is generally done for assets/equipment which is crucial to running a business.
-Renting is done for land, properties or other assets on a need-of-use basis.
+- Businesses generally lease assets/equipment that are crucial to their operations.
+Renting is done for land, properties, or other assets on a need-of-use basis.

-- Maintenance of the asset is to be done by the lessee in a lease agreement.
-In renting an asset, the responsibility of maintaining it does not lie with its user.
+- In a lease agreement, the lessee is responsible for maintaining the asset.
+In renting an asset, maintaining it does not lie with its user.

-- Lease agreement comes with an option of owning the asset at the end of the tenure of contract.
-No such option of purchase is given in a rental agreement.
+- The lease agreement comes with the option of owning the asset at the end of the tenure of the contract.
+A rental agreement does not provide the option of purchase.

 Below is the comparison Table Between Lease vs Rent

-When the asset required is an important part of a business, it is always better to get into a lease agreement.
-For instance, a company which is into manufacturing of hardware should lease out its machinery rather than taking them on rent.
-The other subtle factor is the guarantee and other specified conditions which come with lease agreement as it may prove crucial for business operations later on.
+If an asset is a crucial part of your business, entering a lease agreement is always better.
+For instance, a company manufacturing hardware should lease out its machinery rather than take it on rent.
+The other subtle factor is the lease agreement’s guarantee and other specified conditions, which may prove crucial for business operations later.

-Renting is a better option when the asset is needed for a small period of time or when the business is not sure about the future use of that particular asset.
-Although renting cost may come out to be more in the short run, the overall expenses might be less in the long run where there is a risk of technological change and thus making the asset obsolete.
+Choosing to rent an asset is better when you need it for a short period or when your business is uncertain about the future use of that particular asset.
+Although renting costs may come out to be more in the short run, the overall expenses might be less in the long run, where there is a risk of technological change, thus making the asset obsolete.

-This has a been a guide to the top difference between Lease vs Rent.
-Here we also discuss the Lease vs Rent key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between Lease vs Rent.
+We also discuss the Lease vs Rent key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more.